It is God who has wronged me

 Sorry comforters are you all.
 (Job 16:2 NAS)

 Can you identify?
-You’re suffering great loss.
+You’re reeling from great loss.
 Well-meaning people show up and start saying things about God that may be true but just make you feel worse – about the situation and about yourself.

 It’s important to know: Everything the three said about God is true in principle.
-Yet Job wasn’t the only one who found his friends’ counsel “sorry.”
-God himself later said to the leader of the three:
+Yet Job wasn’t the only one who found their counsel “sorry.”
+The Lord himself later said to the leader of the three:

 I am angry with you and your two friends, because you have not spoken the truth about me.
 (Job 42:7)